AbuuAish/project1/README.md

-# 1A Udacity Data Scientist Nanodegree Project
+# A Udacity Data Scientist Nanodegree Project
 ## Table of Contents
 1. Installation
 2. Project Motivation
 3. File Descriptions
 4. Results
+5. Acknowledgements
 ## Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
 ## Project Motivation